 Rating 8.8, Prices start from $13 for a bed in a 4-Bed Mixed Deluxe Dormitory Room

-The Frame Guesthouse offers rooms with air conditioning, guests have access to either a shared or private bathroom with shower facility.
+The Frame Guesthouse offers rooms with air conditioning, guests have access to either a shared or private bathroom with a shower facility.
 Free WiFi is available.

 Reunion Heritage House